cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 Globalization can be conceptualized as a shift from discrete national states to a shared social space, where central aspects of human affairs are organized on a transnational or global scale.
 This process is characterized by "time-space compression" and "deterritorialization" according to some theorists.

-Time-space compression refers to the ways in which advancements in technology, transportation, and communication have effectively shrunk distances and accelerated the pace of interaction between places and events across the globe.
+Time-space compression refers to how advancements in technology, transportation, and communication have effectively shrunk distances and accelerated the pace of interaction between places and events across the globe.
 Developments like the Internet and air travel have enabled rapid flows of information, people, goods, and services in ways that collapse geographical limitations.

 Deterritorialization involves the weakening of ties between culture, identity, and place.
 Globalization detaches social and economic activities from specific locations, so they are organized transnationally rather than confined within state borders and territories.
 Deterritorialization erodes traditionally fixed national affiliations and activities.